jbearden0/discordwebapp/README.md

 # Discord

-Unofficial Ubuntu Touch Webapp for Discord with some css tweaks for mobileviews.
+Unofficial Ubuntu Touch Webapp for Discord.
 This webapp is maintained by James Bearden and is not endorsed by or affiliated with Discord.

 ## Development